ahbarnett/nufft-bench/README.md

 ### Installing CMCL NUFFT

 This the Greengard-Lee fortran code from 2009-2014, and is single-thread only.
-MEX files are shipped, so no compilation is needed.
-We use nufft-all version 1.3.3.
+We use nufftall version 1.3.3.
+MEX binaries are shipped.
+However, for fairness we recompiled the binaries on our test machine with flags ``-fPIC -Ofast -funroll-loops -march=native``.
+Our compilation is done by ``patches/rebuild_cmcl_mex.sh``

 See https://cims.nyu.edu/cmcl/nufft/nufft.html